konskons11/FungID/Readme.md

 Model Architecture: The core of the algorithm is a Convolutional Neural Network (CNN) based on the VGG16 architecture, pretrained on the ImageNet dataset.
 The workflow includes data preparation, image preprocessing, and feature extraction followed by classification.

-Medical Relevance
-FungID is particularly valuable for identifying fungal species of medical importance, such as Aspergillus sp., Alternaria sp., Fusarium sp., and Penicillium sp.
-Accurate and prompt identification of these fungi is crucial for diagnosing infections, especially in immunocompromised patients, enabling timely and appropriate treatment.

 User manual